andrewparmar/gesture-recognition/code/Project_Files_2/README.md

     # Run experiment to generate video.
     python experiment.py --exp 5

+    To change the video source file:
+        1. Copy the new video file under the `input_files` directory.
+        2. Change the filename in experiment.py line 455 under section to the new filename.
+    Then run the experiment again:
+    python experiment.py --exp 5

     # Run other expriments e.g.
     python experiment.py --exp 2
     python experiment.py --exp 3
     python experiment.py --exp 4

-Note: --exp 1 generates raw data and trains the classifier, this takes a long time to run.
+Note: --exp 0 generates raw data and trains the classifier, this takes a long time to run.
+It also requires all the raw video files from.
+To retrieve all video files from the video database run:

+    bash download_video_files.sh